 Emotion is powerful.
 It helps us remember, motivates us to keep going, and conversely, sometimes causes us to give up or avoid taking risks.
 For this reason, emotions are integral to learning.
 It is no surprise then that emotion in online learning is an important topic but perhaps one that has yet to receive adequate attention.

-In a recent talk at the International Conference on E-Learning in the Workplace (ICELW), David Guralnick observed that when most people are asked about memorable learning experiences, they nearly always describe something that happened to them during elementary or high school and perhaps, higher education but very seldom describe a workplace training experience.
+In a recent talk at the International Conference on E-Learning in the Workplace (ICELW), Dr. David Guralnick observed that when most people are asked about memorable learning experiences, they nearly always describe something that happened to them during elementary or high school and perhaps, higher education but very seldom describe a workplace training experience.
 Why?
 One reason may be that the training sector has yet to fully appreciate the value of making learning memorable and moving.

 In “The Heart and the Head,” published in Inside Learning Technologies & Skills in 2016, Guralnick reflects further on the issue, “A key, often-overlooked factor affecting how seriously people take an educational experience is the degree to which they connect emotionally to the experience.
 Training perceived as dry and boring, irrelevant, or unnecessary not only fails to achieve desired performance goals, but can have all sorts of negative effects on a company’s culture and employees’ feelings about their jobs.”